carlos-villatoro/nascar-pit-tryouts/README.md

 ### https://developer.ibm.com/tutorials/wa-games/#download
 * Used to understand mouse events

-### Various https://w3schools.com and https://developer.mozilla.org/ guides and refernces were used for documentation on mouse events, interval control,
+### Various https://w3schools.com and https://developer.mozilla.org/ guides and refernces were used for documentation on mouse events, interval control, canvas manipulation, and many other functions.